jgafnea/disco-deb/README.md

 For main functionality, I wrapped everything in `main()` and called it at the end.

-For testing, I used `pytest` because it does everything `unittest` does with much less work.
-I focused on areas where I had actual issues, namely the parsing and counting, rather than writing tests just for the sake of coverage.
+For testing, I used `pytest` because it does everything `unittest` does with much less effort.
+I started out focusing on where I had real issues, specifically the parsing and counting, rather than writing tests just for coverage.
+Then I got up to 80-something% and figured I'd just go ahead and finish. `Mock` and `patch` helped a lot.

-Total time: ~~6~~ 7 hours.
+Total time: ~~678~~ 9 hours.

 ## Obstacles

-Things that were harder than they prob should have been:
+Things that were harder or took longer:

 #### Mentally parsing items